Decred-Next/dcrnstakepool/README.md

 ### Pre-requisites

-These instructions assume you are familiar with dcrd/dcrwallet.
+These instructions assume you are familiar with dcrnd/dcrnwallet.

-- Create basic dcrd/dcrwallet/dcrctl config files with usernames, passwords, rpclisten, and network set appropriately within them or run example commands with additional flags as necessary.
+- Create basic dcrnd/dcrnwallet/dcrnctl config files with usernames, passwords, rpclisten, and network set appropriately within them or run example commands with additional flags as necessary.

-- Build/install dcrd and dcrwallet from latest master.
+- Build/install dcrnd and dcrnwallet from latest master.

-- Run dcrd instances and let them fully sync.
+- Run dcrnd instances and let them fully sync.

 ### Voting service fees/cold wallet